Hosting and bandwidth provided by WebCentrix.net.

 Details: *Apple officially reports that the maximum memory capacity of this system is 192 MB with three low profile 64 MB memory modules.
 However, third-parties have been able to upgrade the RAM to 768 MB with three 256 MB low-profile memory modules.

-Site sponsor Other World Computing sells Power Macintosh G3 processors and memory, as well as hard drives, accessories, and other upgrades.
+Site sponsor Other World Computing sells memory -- as well as other upgrades -- for this Power Macintosh G3.

 Also see: Actual Max RAM of All G3 & Later Macs.